juripero/ryft-elasticsearch/ryft-elastic-plugin/AGGREGATIONS.md

 }
 ```

+#### Aggregation engine
+Aggregations can be performed either by Elastic or by the Ryft Server.
+By default, Elasticsearch is used.
+To configure
+which aggregations should be performed on Ryft Server, use the `ryft_aggregations_on_ryft_server` parameter in the
+configuration.
+Aggregation syntax remains the same for both engines.

 ### Sum
 A single-value metrics aggregation that sums up numeric values that are extracted from the aggregated documents.
 To read more about this aggregation refer to [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/search-aggregations-metrics-sum-aggregation.html).